Linear-Quadratic Optimal Control in Maximal Coordinates: Abstract

 \section{Abstract}

-The Linear-quadratic regulator (LQR) is an efficient control method for linear and linearized systems.
+The linear-quadratic regulator (LQR) is an efficient control method for linear and linearized systems.
 Typically, LQR is implemented in minimal coordinates (also called generalized or ``joint'' coordinates).
-However, recent research suggests that there may be numerical and control-theoretic advantages when using higher-dimensional non-minimal state parameterizations for dynamical systems.
-One such parameterization is maximal coordinates, in which each link in a multi-body system is parameterized by its full SE(3) pose and joints between links are modeled with algebraic constraints.
-Such constraints can also account for closed kinematic loops or contact with the environment.
-This paper presents an extension to the standard LQR control method to handle dynamical systems with explicit physical constraints.
-Experiments comparing the basins of attraction and tracking performance of minimal- and maximal-coordinate LQR controllers suggest that maximal-coordinate LQR achieves greater robustness and improved tracking compared to minimal-coordinate LQR when applied to nonlinear systems.
+However, other coordinates are possible and recent research suggests that there may be numerical and control-theoretic advantages when using higher-dimensional non-minimal state parameterizations for dynamical systems.
+One such parameterization is maximal coordinates, in which each link in a multi-body system is parameterized by its full six degrees of freedom and joints between links are modeled with algebraic constraints.
+Such constraints can also represent closed kinematic loops or contact with the environment.
+This paper investigates the difference between minimal- and maximal-coordinate LQR control laws.
+A case study of applying LQR to a simple pendulum and simulations comparing the basins of attraction and tracking performance of minimal- and maximal-coordinate LQR controllers suggest that maximal-coordinate LQR achieves greater robustness and improved tracking performance compared to minimal-coordinate LQR when applied to nonlinear systems.